sine2pi/ASR-model/README.md

 Why?

 Because a significant portion of current AI research is focused on optimizing existing methods instead of exploring new approaches.
-"more compute" is not the answer.
-(Neither is quantization).

 ----